Sudanese Communist Party: Recent developments

 In a 2007 interview, then general secretary of the SCP Muhammad Ibrahim Nugud claimed that the party enjoyed support from a wide section of Sudanese society, including "workers, farmers, students, women's groups, minority groups, in the Nuba Mountains, in the south, and in Darfur".
 Human rights activist Suleman Hamid El Haj was most recently the assistant secretary and spokesman for the party.
 After the independence of South Sudan in 2011, the southern branch of the party split to form the Communist Party of South Sudan.

 In 2008, the SCP and the South African Communist Party jointly launched the African Left Network to facilitate greater cooperation amongst African communist parties.

 Nugud died in London, the United Kingdom, on 22 March 2012.
 By then he had served as the party's general secretary for over four decades.
 He was succeeded by Muhammad Mukhtar al-Khatib.

 The party participated in the 2018–2019 Sudanese protests and demonstrated against the measures enacted by the Transitional Military Council in the aftermath of the 2019 coup d'état.
 In May 2022, the Sudanese Armed Forces arrested several prominent party members, including al-Khatib.

-The SCP called for an immediate ceasefire between rival factions of the military government which began clashing on 15 April 2023.
-The Rapid Support Forces later raided and occupied the SCP's headquarters in Khartoum on 25 May 2023.
+With the outbreak of the Sudanese civil war (2023–present) in April 2023, the SCP called for an immediate ceasefire.
+The Rapid Support Forces subsequently raided and occupied the SCP's headquarters in Khartoum on 25 May 2023.
+Operating under a Marxist framework, the SCP analyzed the conflict not as a mere military anomaly, but as a violent collision between two factions of a "parasitic and comprador capitalist class" mobilizing to secure state resources for predatory elites and foreign powers.

+In 2025, the party issued strong institutional condemnations against the warring factions' attempts to establish parallel governments.
+The SCP rejected both the Sudanese Armed Forces' administration in Port Sudan and the RSF's political maneuvers in Nairobi, arguing that dual governments would permanently fracture Sudan's sovereignty.
+Maintaining a strict anti-war stance, the party joined the civilian anti-war coalition "Somoud" (Steadfastness) and participated in diplomatic transition efforts led by the African Union in late 2025.